UWRealityLab/xrcapstone22wi-team8/docs/content/en/snippets/week3.md

 ## New Features/Functionalities

-- brush prototype that can draw on a board.
+- Brush prototype that can draw on a board.
 - 3D generation from buttons works!
 - File transfer is on its way.